LinqToDB4iSeries/Linq2DB4iSeries/README.md

 This provider is advertised by IBM as the most efficient and does seem to be faster than the .net native provider.
 However it does not support the XML data type properly.
 Specifically, any schema calls on datareaders that access an XML column throw an exception.
 There are a few workarounds applied that will make most scenarios work but there are others that break.

 - Access Client OleDb provider
-This provider is similar to the ODBC provider but fails on x86 and has a few other quircks.
-For example it returns fixed length graphic datatypes trimmed.
+This provider is similar to the ODBC provider but fails on x86 and has a few other quirks.

 - DB2 provider (via DB2Connect)
 This provider uses the same interface as the standard DB2 provider and supports .net framework and .net core (x64 only for core).
 It is feature rich, maintained by IBM and is available through nuget.
 However it requires a commercial license.

-The recommended provider is DB2Connect if a license can be obtained.
+The recommended provider is DB2Connect if a license can be obtained, as it provides the best compatibility and is available through nuget packages.
 Otherwise the native .net provider is great if you're still on .net Framework.
 The OleDb and ODBC providers are a good choice if you want .net core/standard compatibility but cannot get a DB2Connect license.
 The ODBC provider has issues with XML columns and the OleDb provider only works on x64.
-The OleDb provider also had some SQL quirks that we handlde in code (required spaces in specific places) so use with caution.
+The OleDb provider also had some SQL quirks that are handled in the library code (required spaces in specific places) so use with caution.

 For more info on providers see the [provider known issue and quirks wiki artice](https://github.com/LinqToDB4iSeries/Linq2DB4iSeries/wiki/Underlying-ADO-providers-known-issues-and-quirks)